ilan-gold/deck.gl/bindings/pydeck/PUBLISH.md

 8) Verify again the pydeck installed from the main pypi works in the environment above.

+9) Update the contents of `./conda.recipe` in this directory, using the diff between the current meta.yml and `conda skeleton pydeck`.
+Follow the steps documented [here](https://docs.anaconda.com/anaconda-cloud/user-guide/tasks/work-with-packages/#uploading-conda-packages)

+10) Test that the package works locally with `conda build pydeck`.

 9) Inform the deck.gl Slack channel that a new version of pydeck has been published.